Skip to main content

 What is a good ping for gaming and video calls?

-Under 20 ms is excellent, 20–50 ms is great for any use, 50–100 ms is fine for browsing and streaming, and over 150 ms will feel laggy in competitive games and cause talk-over in calls.
+Under 20 ms is excellent, 20–50 ms is great, 50–100 ms is fine for browsing, over 150 ms feels laggy.

 Why should I run the test more than once?